Antacids are medicines that counteract (neutralise) the acid in your stomach. They are used to relieve indigestion and heartburn.

 A severe allergic reaction (anaphylaxis) to antacids is rare.
 But you will need to go to an emergency department (ED) if you have symptoms of a severe allergic reaction.

-Immediate action required: Go to an ED or phone a GP immediately if you:
+Emergency action required: Go to an ED or phone a GP immediately if you:

 - get a skin rash